 Captain McMackin and his wife, Paula, live with their children in South Burlington, Vt.

-Air Wisconsin Captain Jeffrey Pruett was elected executive vice president, Group B2, of the Air Line Pilots Association, Int'l, on Oct.
-22, 2014, at the Association's biennial Board of Directors meeting.
-His term began on Jan.
+Air Wisconsin Captain Chris Suhs was elected executive vice president, Group B2, of the Air Line Pilots Association, Int’l and assumed office on Oct.
 1, 2015.

 Captain Paul Stuart, Alaska

 Alaska Airlines Captain Paul Stuart was elected executive vice president, Group B3, of the Air Line Pilots Association, Int'l, on Oct.
 22, 2014, at the Association's biennial Board of Directors meeting.
 His latest term began on Jan.
 1, 2015.

 Captain Stuart currently serves as Negotiating Committee chairman for the Alaska ALPA Master Executive Council (MEC).
 He previously served as his pilot group's MEC chairman and vice chairman and was a member of the National Collective Bargaining Committee.
 In addition, Captain Stuart has been a member of the Alaska MEC's Grievance Committee; Scope, Code Share, and Alliance Committee; and Education Committee.

 Based in Anchorage, Captain Stuart flies the Boeing 737.
 Before his time with Alaska, he flew the UH-60 Black Hawk, OV-1 Mohawk, C-12 King Air, and the UC-35 Citation for the U.S. Army.
 He earned a degree in professional aeronautics at Embry-Riddle Aeronautical University.
 He and his wife, Wendy, have two children, Lindsey and Ryan.